Burrell College of Osteopathic Medicine is looking for exam proctors for the upcoming Fall Semester (July 2022 through December 2022)

 What happens on a typical exam day?

-A typical science exam day consists of two exams; an Individual exam taken first, followed by a 15-minute break and then a Collaborative exam.
-The OMM and PCP exams will only be Individual exam.
+Most exam days consist of two exams; an Individual exam, followed by a 15-minute break and then a Collaborative exam.
+There are other exam days that only consist of an Individual exam.

 At the end of the exam, the exam proctor will complete an invoice indicating the length of time they were present.